Kaushik-Puttaswamy/Master-Thesis-Transparency_MedTranscription_BERT_XAI/README.md

 # Research Field

-This thesis focuses on evaluating the performance of BERT-based models in medical transcription and exploring Explainable AI (XAI) techniques to enhance model transparency and interpretability.
+This thesis focuses on evaluating the performance of BERT-based models in medical transcription and exploring XAI techniques to enhance model transparency and interpretability.
 The research aims to provide insights into the model's decision-making process, crucial for building trust in healthcare applications.
 Integrating BERT with XAI seeks to create a more understandable transcription system, facilitating better clinical judgments and improved patient care.

 # Research Problem